[Added 4-5-1990 by L.L. No. 3-1990[1]]

 (4)

-All reasonable engineering and legal costs for Town review of the adequacy of the road designs, conservation easements and homeowners' association or other documents shall be paid by the applicant for a conservation density subdivision.
+All reasonable engineering and legal costs for Town review of the adequacy of the road designs, conservation easements and homeowners' association or other documents shall be paid by the applicant for a conservation subdivision.

 (5)